James-Dyer/cse108-lab08/README.md

 ## Suggested Demo Flow

-For your lab/demo, you can follow this sequence to showcase all three roles:
+Follow this sequence to showcase all three roles:

 1. **Admin role**
    - Log in as **`admin` / `admin123`**.